 - 1. Provides more services online and improves overall customer experience; - 2.
-Makes DMV staff more efficient so they can better serve customers; - 3.
+Helps DMV staff to be more efficient so they can better serve customers; - 3.
 Allows for easy adjustments to the system as Federal and State laws change; - 4.
 Ensures better protection of financial and ownership interests in vehicles by interfacing with various systems; and - 5.
-Creates real-time access to data and information to better serve customers, business partners, and other stakeholders.
+Creates real-time access to data and information to better serve customers, business partners, and other key stakeholders.

 From the very beginning, Oregon DMV treated this effort as a business improvement project, redesigning how it serves its customers.
 They named the effort the Service Transformation Program because of the focus on DMV customers and how services are delivered to them.
-Delivering excellent customer service in the way customers want, is something that all DMVs across the country strive to achieve.
+Delivering excellent customer service in the way customers want, and is something that all DMVs across the country strive to achieve.